#lifelessons, #spiritual, Innerwork

 I like when I meet other women with a little sass.
 I like women who aren’t afraid to say what they know, feel, see, or want.
 I was raised by a wonderful community of strong women, my mother, my grandmother, my aunties, and even my adopted aunties were all smart, strong and fierce women in their own ways.
 It occurred to me recently that since I was raised by these women, I most certainly hold some if not most of these characteristics myself.

-Adventure Sister Stacy tells me she was intimidated by me when she first met me at a class we took.
+A friend once told me she was intimidated by me when she first met me at a metaphysical course.
 She still came up to me after the class to ask for my business card, so we could meet up to practice Reiki together.
 I am thankful that she was brave enough to see through my big energy and ask me to hang out even though she felt intimidated.
 Although she did not seem intimidated, and she didn’t tell me this is what she thought of me until many years later after we had become very good friends.

 My new friend and Campaign Manager Kayla stopped by to meet with me this weekend.
 She had been visiting her father in Wisconsin and while there she came across a pair of earrings she said reminded her of me, so she bought them.
 Which is very thoughtful and kind because I love earrings!
 Besides my wedding ring, it is really the only jewelry that I wear, and I am very specific about them as well.